 The Master of Science in Forensic Science, orientation Chemical Criminalistics, aims to understand the contribution of analytical chemistry techniques to forensic science as well as to several other fields requiring instrumental analyses in order to solve problems.

-The programme of the Master of Science in Forensic Science, subject area Chemical Criminalistics, includes a theoretical component supplemented by a large number of practical exercises involving analytical chemistry.
-In this respect the programme benefits from the collaboration of the Chemistry and Chemical Engineering Section (SCGC) of the Ecole Polytechnique Fédérale de Lausanne (EPFL) and of the University Centre of Legal Medicine Lausanne-Geneva (CURML).
+The programme of the Master of Science in Forensic Science, orientation Chemical Criminalistics, includes a theoretical component supplemented by a large number of practical exercises involving analytical chemistry as well as the application of forensic science.
+In addition to courses taught by the School of Criminal Justice, the programme benefits from the collaboration of the Chemistry and Chemical Engineering Section (SCGC) of the Ecole polytechnique fédérale de Lausanne (EPFL) and of the University Centre of Legal Medicine Lausanne-Geneva (CURML).
 Some courses may be in English.

 Master of Science (MSc) in Forensic Science, subject area Chemical Criminalistics

 French and English.
 Recommended level: C1.